 Falls are the leading cause of injury‐related deaths and hospitalizations for BC seniors.
 Due to an aging population, falls-related hospitalizations have been steadily increasing since 2000 for those aged 65 and over.
 When an older person falls, it can come at a devastating cost resulting in loss of mobility, a reduced quality of life and, in severe cases, death.
 Direct and indirect costs for fall‐related injuries among this age group was $485 million in 2010.1

 Quick Facts & Stats

-- Approximately 40% of fall-related hospitalizations among ages 65+ years were due to hip fractures.2
+- Approximately 75% of fall-related hospitalizations among ages 65+ years were due to fractures, of which 50% were fractures to the hip and thigh.

 - Each year more than 200,000 BC older adults will experience one or more falls, resulting in more than 10,000 hospitalizations and more than 800 direct and indirect deaths.3

 - Falls are the most common cause of injury among BC older adults.
 Each year, one in three BC older adults (age 65+) experience at least one fall.5

 - Falls were the primary contributing cause for 14,940 acute hospitalizations among BC residents ages 65+ years in 2013/2014.6